 To enable above mentioned features, 6G RAN should be allowed to consume the Loction and positioning services.
 6G RAN shall support the mechanism to request the UE(s) positioning information from 6G core networks.
 The 6G RAN shall be able use the position-related data in compliance with authentication and UE security regulatory requirements.
 The 6G system shall control the authorization of such services to the 6G RAN.

+As the UE information shared is not part of basic service the 6G system shall have a mechanism to control and enable access to services to authorized 6G RAN only.Moreover with 6G system moving towards service based architecture at RAN-CN interface, the 6G system can authorize such services to 6G RAN

 5.7.X.2 Existing features partly or fully covering the use case functionality